daylamtayari/daylamtayari/README.md

 <br/>

-I currently work as a cybersecurity consultant [@BishopFox](https://github.com/BishopFox) which I love but I also still enjoy doing development work in my free time.
+I currently work as a cybersecurity consultant and enjoy working on a variety of open source projects in my own time.

 Primarily work on a variety of personal projects but also regularly contribute to open source projects whenever I encounter any issues or desire a missing feature in something that I am using.